-7.2.
+7.1.
 SETUP

-- 1. Ensure that the amplitude control knob is set to 0. - 2.
-Plug the electrical line cord into the electrical outlet. - 3.
-If the optional foot switch is used, insert the plug into the jack located on the rear panel.
-Do not insert footswitch plug while the system is powered on. - 4.
+- 1. Plug the electrical line cord into the electrical outlet.
+If the unit is already on, - 2. depress the OFF key. - 3.
+If the optional foot switch is used, insert the plug into the jack located on the rear panel. - 4.
 Probes must be properly tightened.
-If the convertor and probe assembly is not already assembled; screw the probe onto the converter and using the wrenches provided tighten it securely.
+If the convertor and probe assembly is not already assembled; screw the probe onto the convertor and using the wrenches provided and tighten securely.
 Check the tightness of an already assembled probe by using the wrench set.
 Please refer to images in the Maintenance section of this manual for tightening instructions.
-A loose probe may cause damage to the generator circuitry or parts of the converter and probe.
+A loose probe may cause damage to the power supply circuitry or parts of the converter and probe.
 Always use the wrenches supplied with the unit. - 5.
-Small Sonicators such as the OM50 should be operated in on and off pulses to prevent the converter from overheating.
-Overheating the converter can cause permanent damage, may crack the probe tip and will void the warranty. - 6.
-To prevent sample overheating, sonication can be manually pulsed on and off by using the converter thumb switch, foot switch or by manually turning the amplitude knob setting up/down as needed.
+Sample processing should be used in pulse mode to prevent overheating which could potentially crack the tip and damage the converter. - 6.
+Probe tips wear after normal use.
+Using a severely worn probe tip can damage internal power supply components. - 7.
+If using a laboratory stand, mount the convertor/probe assembly using a clamp.
+Be sure to secure the clamp to the upper section of the convertor housing only - 8. (see page 10). - 9.
+Connect the converter cable to the power supply. - 10.
+If the application requires long processing times we recommended chilling the sample and pulsing sonication.